studentgpt/cof_test_data/README.md

 ### **2.Optimization Task**

 `python MlCOFSyn/bayesian/main_ui_optimization.py `

-**After launching `main_ui_optimization.py`, entering the initialization parameters will redirect you to the optimization page.
+**After launching `main_ui_optimization.py`, entering the initialization and COF parameters(Click "Load COF parameters" and "Start") will redirect you to the Optimization page.
 Input the required reaction space and termination conditions, then click "Start Bayesian Optimization" to initiate the optimization process.**
 ![bayesian1](https://github.com/studentgpt/test1/blob/main/image/bayesian_1.png)

 ### **3.Design Task**
 `python MlCOFSyn/design/multibax-sklearn-main/main_ui_design.py `

-After launching `main_ui_design.py`, entering the initialization parameters will redirect you to the Design page.
-Input the required optimization space and the corresponding termination conditions, then click ""Start Bayesian Design " to initiate the optimization process.
+**After launching `main_ui_design.py`, entering the initialization and COF parameters(Click "Load COF parameters" and "Start") will redirect you to the Design page.
+Input the required design space and the corresponding termination conditions, then click "Start Bayesian Design " to initiate the design process.**
 ![bayesian1](https://github.com/studentgpt/test1/blob/main/image/design2.png)

+## A brief description of the theory

+The NEgen1 model<sup>[1]</sup> was derived from kinetic Monte Carlo simulation results.
+This model takes six parameters for the 2D COF and those for COF-5 are used as default as provided in the code.<sup>[2][3]</sup>Methods to derive the parameters for the other 2D COFs can be found in literature.<sup>[4][5]</sup> The NEgen1o model is optimized upon the NEgen1 model for efficiency while not affecting accuracy.<sup>[6]</sup>

+The prediction task is performed by directly running the computational engine (the NEgen1o model).
+The optimization task leverages Bayesian algorithm.<sup>[7]</sup> The design task utilize the MeanBAX<sup>[7]</sup> as the acquisition function.

+A detailed technical description can be found at: https://chemrxiv.org/XXX

 ## Author